top of page

 Listening to the Inner Knowing

 For me and Think.
 Act.
-Persist., when I finally did decide to step away I felt immediate relief: the kind that starts deep in your body before your mind can catch up.
+Persist., when I finally did decide to step away, I felt immediate relief: the kind that starts deep in your body before your mind can catch up.
 It wasn’t relief because I was giving up.

 It was relief because I was finally in integrity with myself again.

 Meagan was understandably upset at first.
 But soon after, she found a new partner whose energy matches hers beautifully.
 Their adapted version of the program appears to be thriving, and it’s absolutely perfect for her.
+Meanwhile, I’ve been able to pour my heart fully into Flying Changes Coach and EquineFlow, the work that lights me up and aligns perfectly with my values, strengths, and purpose.

 Just like my mother’s brave decision seventy years ago, what felt like a rupture turned out to be a realignment for both of us.